 - Every component that is installed in Windows has to be patched from time to time.
 The fewer components you have installed, the less patching that has to be done.

-- The more you have installed in Windows the larger your attach surface.
+- The more you have installed in Windows the larger your attack surface.
 By removing components, you can minimize this, making your computer more secure.

 In Windows Server 2008 here’s what we saw when we initiated the installation… a menu with all three editions (Standard, Enterprise, Datacenter) Full Installation, and the three editions with Server Core Installation.